ani-2305/WatsonX-Emergence-Integration/README.md

-# WatsonX x Emergence AI Web Orchestrator Integration
+# WatsonX and Emergence AI Web Orchestrator Integration

 ## Steps to Integrate:
 1. Clone this GitHub to get access to the 3 files locally.